 - (40) Communication breaks down or the speaker's answer was not appropriate to the question.
 The rater understood the basic idea of the answer but not all the details, or there were several gaps in receiving and it would take considerable effort, visual support, or questioning to feel that all the necessary information was exchanged (somewhat effective).
 One-on-one communication is probably most effective, but communication to groups will be less effective.

 - (30) The rater catches only words and an occasional idea.
 The speaker's frequent re-starts, hesitations, and inappropriate pacing or pausing make it extremely difficult to understand.
 It is not clear what the function of the response was (not very effective).

 - (20) The individual did not give a response, or the individual's response was not intelligible.
 The rater had no idea what the function of the response was (not effective).

 Students may enroll in AESP 160: Pronunciation Fundamentals.
-Those who successfully complete this 7-week course may retake the SPEAK Test in under four months.
+Those who are referred by departments and have successfully completed this 7-week course may retake the SPEAK Test in under four months.
 Otherwise, eligible KU students can take the SPEAK Test one time every four months.
+Students not referred by a department will be charged a non-refundable fee of $100.
 Before taking the SPEAK Test again, it is highly recommended that eligible students consult with the SPEAK Test Coordinator for ways to improve their English.
-For AESP 160 enrollment information, please email email@example.com.
+For AESP 160 enrollment information, please email firstname.lastname@example.org.